cdktf/cdktf-provider-launchdarkly/docs/team.csharp.md

 - *Type:* string[]

-A list of custom role keys for the team.
+List of custom role keys the team will access.

+The referenced custom roles must already exist in LaunchDarkly.
+If they don't, the provider may behave unexpectedly.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/team#custom_role_keys Team#custom_role_keys}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/team#custom_role_keys Team#custom_role_keys}

 ---